utshomax/postman-docs/src/pages/docs/collections/live-collections/update-live-collections.md

 To manually update a Live Collection, do the following:

-1. In the notification next to the collection, select **Review before updating**, and then select **Save**.
+1. In the Live Collection notification next to the collection, select **Review before updating**, and then select **Save**.
 You can also do this in [Live Collections settings](/docs/collections/live-collections/live-collections-settings).

 1. When the Live Collections icon <img alt="Live Collections icon" src="https://assets.postman.com/postman-docs/v10/icon-live-collections.jpg#icon" width="16px"> next to the collection name is solid, select it, then select **Review changes**.